 An Allen DWI reduction lawyer will fight to get your charges reduced or dismissed, also reducing the potential penalties you face upon conviction.

-Criminal defense attorney Randall Isenberg and his team will investigate and obtain evidence in your case and identify potential problems that could weaken the prosecutor’s chance for obtaining a conviction.
+Dallas criminal defense attorney Randall Isenberg and his team will investigate and obtain evidence in your case and identify potential problems that could weaken the prosecutor’s chance for obtaining a conviction.
 We use this information in combination with a variety of proven legal strategies to file court motions and negotiate with the prosecutor for a more favorable outcome.

 Our legal team provides a variety of services to you, that include: